jlangch/venice/doc/readme/source2pdf.md

 ### Example

-Open a REPL and use the command `!source-pdf` the three arguments:
+Open a REPL and use the command `!source-pdf` with three arguments:

  1. the path to the Venice source file (e.g.: /Users/foo/scripts/sudoku.venice)
  2. the destination dir for the PDF (e.g.: /Users/foo/scripts/)